-25. Please specify whether de facto state policy prioritized the agricultural over the industrial sector.
+26.Please specify whether de facto state policy prioritised the agricultural over the industrial sector.

 - a.
-Agriculture was strongly prioritized over the industrial sector. - b.
-Agriculture was prioritized over the industrial sector. - c.
+Agriculture was strongly prioritised over the industrial sector. - b.
+Agriculture was prioritised over the industrial sector. - c.
 Agriculture and industry were treated equally. - d.
-Industry was prioritized over agriculture. - e.
-Industry was strongly prioritized over agriculture.
+Industry was prioritised over agriculture. - e.
+Industry was strongly prioritised over agriculture.

-26. Was economic development a priority for the top leadership, beyond their statements?
+27. Was economic development a priority for the top leadership, beyond their statements?
 Please code on a scale from 1-5, where

 - a.
 Very low priority

 - b.
 Low priority

 - c.
 Medium priority

 - d.
 High priority

 - e.
 Very high priority

-- 27. Was social development, for example spending on education, health, potable water, social insurance, etc, a priority for the top leadership, beyond their statements?
+- 28. Was social development, for example spending on education, health, potable water, social insurance, etc, a priority for the top leadership, beyond their statements?
 Please code on a scale from 1-5, where

 - a.
 Very low priority

 - b.
 Low priority

 - c.
 Medium priority

 - d.
 High priority

 - e.
 Very high priority

-6 Publication bibliography
+Publication bibliography

-Cederman, Lars-Erik; Wimmer, Andreas; Min, Brian (2010): Why Do Ethnic Groups Rebel?
-New Data and Analysis.
-In World Politics 62 (1), pp. 87-119.
-DOI: 10.1017/S0043887109990219.
+Cederman, L.-E., Wimmer, A. and Min, B. (2010).
+'Why do ethnic groups rebel?
+New data and analysis'.
+World Politics 62 (1): 87-119.